-Cisco products may not be exported or re-exported to embargoed destinations: Cuba, Iran, North Korea, Sudan, Syria, and the Crimea Region.
-Cisco products may not be delivered to individuals or entities listed on the US government Denied/Restricted Parties List or other applicable countries of export without first obtaining a license.
+Cisco products may not be exported or re-exported to embargoed destinations: Cuba, Iran, North Korea, Syria, and the Crimea, Donetsk, and Luhansk regions.
+Cisco products may not be delivered to individuals or entities listed as under restrictions by the U.S. government or other applicable countries of export without first obtaining a license.

-Cisco products may not be used directly or indirectly for uses inconsistent with its original design and intended application (e.g., communications and network management).
+Cisco products may not be used directly or indirectly for uses inconsistent with their original design and intended applications (e.g., communications and network management).

-As a US company is obliged to comply with the US anti-boycott laws and refuse to participate in foreign boycotts that the United States does not sanction.
+As a U.S. company, Cisco is obliged to comply with U.S. anti-boycott laws and refuse to participate in foreign boycotts that the United States does not sanction.

-In the case of Cisco products containing encryption, Cisco reviews all of its products prior to export and classifies them in accordance with the US Export Administration Regulations (EAR) well in advance of a product's release date.
+Cisco reviews all of its products prior to export and classifies them in accordance with the U.S. Export Administration Regulations (EAR).

 Once a review has been completed, products may become eligible for a particular license exception, such as ENC, and this exception may then be used by other exporters, as provided by EAR.

-Mass market products normally do not require a license under US, EU and most local laws (except when exporting to embargoed destinations).
-Mass market products are exported from the US under the designation “No License Required” (NLR).
+Mass-market products generally do not require a license under U.S., EU, and most local laws (except when exporting to embargoed destinations).
+Mass-market products are exported from the U.S. under the designation “No License Required” (NLR).

 All transactions must undergo a compliance check to ensure that none of the parties to an order are listed on any applicable sanctioned or denied entity list.
-Please review the US Bureau of Industry and Security's Lists of Parties of Concern.
+Please review the U.S. Bureau of Industry and Security Lists of Parties of Concern.

-The US Commerce Department's Bureau of Industry and Security Website provides US export guidance at https://www.bis.doc.gov/index.php/regulations/commerce-control-list-ccl.
+The U.S. Commerce Department Bureau of Industry and Security website provides U.S. export guidance at https://www.bis.doc.gov/index.php/regulations/commerce-control-list-ccl.

-The EU Commission provides information about the EU export control regulations at https://ec.europa.eu/trade/import-and-export-rules/export-from-eu/dual-use-controls/.
+The European Commission provides information about EU export control regulations at https://ec.europa.eu/trade/import-and-export-rules/export-from-eu/dual-use-controls/.